-TECH 1013Shop Essentials3 i
+TECH 1013Shop Essentials .
+3

-TECH 1303Industrial Safety3 i
+TECH 1303Industrial Safety .
+3

-ADMT 1014Preventative Maintenance & Inspection4 l·
+ADMT 1014Preventative Maintenance & Inspection .
+4

-ADMT 1033Hydraulic and Electric Brake Systems3 3
+ADMT or 1033Hydraulic and Electric Brake Systems .
+3

-or

-ADMT 1023Compressed Air Brake Systems3 3
+ADMT 1023Compressed Air Brake Systems .
+3

 Certificate of Proficiency in Automotive and Diesel Engine Technician

 The Certificate of Proficiency in Automotive and Diesel Engine Technician provides students who have completed fundamental coursework in automotive and diesel maintenance the opportunity to develop more specialized skills in engine technology, specifically in steering and suspension and HVAC systems.
 Hours earned in this program will also apply toward completion of a Technical Certificate in Automotive and Diesel Maintenance.